squint-cljs/squint/README.md

 With respect to memory usage:

-- Lazy seqs in ClavaScript are built on generators.
+- Lazy seqs in squint are built on generators.
 They do not cache their results, so every time they are consumed, they are re-calculated from scratch.
 - Lazy seq function results hold on to their input, so if the input contains resources that should be garbage collected, it is recommended to limit their scope and convert their results to arrays when leaving the scope: